SuperJohan64/simplarr-stack/README.md

 ## Getting Started

 1. Decide whether you want to use Plex or Jellyfin as your media server.
 If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
+You will Plex or Jellyfin deployed before the ARR-Stack to complete the setup.
 2. Make sure the system you're running containers on has a static IP.
 Sometimes you won’t be able to reach your apps using localhost or 127.0.0.1, so you’ll need to connect using the system’s IP address instead.
-3. Rename `simplarr-stack.env.EXAMPLE` to `simplarr-stack.env` and edit the details inside for your deployment.
+3. Rename the `.env.EXAMPLE` file to `.env` and edit the details inside for your deployment.
 Some containers require `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000` so changing it is not reccomended.
-4. Ensure you have a Plex or Jellyfin server running before you create your ARR-Stack.

 ## Building the Containers

-Each `.yml` file requires a matching `.env` file in the same folder when you run your Docker commands.

-You can find the starter templates in the `.env` Templates directory.
-Copy the template you need, update the values, and rename the file to `.env`.

-Once both the `.yml` and `.env` files are in the same folder, open your terminal, navigate to that directory, and run the Docker build commands listed below to create the containers.

 ### Jellyfin